Your Carbon Footprint

 - Air dry your dishes and hang your laundry from time-to-time.
 Or play little-house-on-the-prairie and line dry your billowing clouds of laundry in the wind.

 - Don’t buy plastic straws.
 And forgo them in your drinks as often as possible.
 If you really like your straws for whatever reason, get cute, swirly reusable ones, paper straws, or tin straws (which actually make your drink feel colder).
 These things can often be found at your local health store, kitchen accessories boutique, and even the dollar store.
-You can even keep some on hand in the car in case you pick up some kind of yummy drink in the drive thru!
+You can even keep some on hand in the car in case you pick up some kind of yummy drink in the drive-thru!

-- Reduce the amount of garbage you create by buying reusable bags/containers and pretty much relacing any disposable item with something you can get more use out of.
+- Reduce the amount of garbage you create by buying reusable bags/containers and pretty much replacing any disposable item with something you can get more use out of.
 And when you do have waste, compost and recycling actually goes a loooong way!

 We at Ruckify hope we have inspired you with these tips and tricks you can easily implement in your home.
-If you have any tips you want to add, drop them below n the comments!
+If you have any tips you want to add, drop them below in the comments!
 We would also love to hear about what you are doing to help reduce your carbon footprint!